10 Free Ways To Ramp Up Sales

 6. Use Automation to Free Up Your Time

 There’s only so many hours in the day and you can’t be in more than one place at a time.
 Quality over quantity works every time.
 So what are the most time consuming tasks that you can automate?
 In sales – its often finding leads and qualifying leads which are viewed as the most tedious and inefficient tasks.
 That’s why Jeffrey AI exists.
 Jeffrey helps busy sales people to qualify more sales leads, freeing up people to do more valuable activities such as negotiating deals and building relationships.
-Jeffrey can intelligently read inbound customer enquiries and provide the most effective responses.
-Jeffrey can be taught by sales team to optimise conversions.
+The AI can intelligently read inbound customer enquiries and provide the most effective responses.
+In short, Jeffrey can be taught by sales team to optimise conversions.

 As a result you’ll convert more sales.
 And you can try Jeffrey for free: simply email firstname.lastname@example.org or go to www.jeffreyai.com.